alaminedione/petit-rice/docs/GUIDE_INSTALLATION.md

 When you run `./install.sh`, an interactive menu will be presented with the following options:

 1.  **Complete Installation (recommended)**:
-    *   Executes all steps: Global backup, configuration installation, dependency installation, default theme application, and execution of additional scripts.
+    *   Executes all steps: global backup, configuration installation, dependency installation, and default theme application.
+Each step will require your confirmation.
     *   This is the simplest option for a first complete installation.

 2.  **Install Configurations Only**: